fletchjp/MERG-Arduino-Software/README.md

  ## C++ Libraries

  There are now two libraries ArduinoSTL and Arduino Boost which I have forked to my github.
 Both need to be installed into the arduino/libraries of your setup to be of use.
 Taken together these make it possible to port C++ software to the Arduino.
 I have things running both on AVR (MEGA and UNO) and also on DUE.

+ As I have developed examples I have come across a number of compatibility problems which I have been able to work around by one means or another.
+The main limitation is that the Streaming library is not compatible with using std::cout.
+The best thing is not to use it at all with ArduinoSTL.
+Various other difficulties are discussed in the comments in the examples.

  ### ArduinoSTL